Tougher stress-testing hits CMHC mortgage insurance volumes

 CMHC is also responsible for administering funding for the federal government's social housing programs, which have expanded rapidly as a result of new funding commitments to reduce homelessness and help low-income earners.
 Staff levels will increase in those areas, so total CMHC staff levels will not shrink and may grow over time, said CMHC chief financial officer Wojo Zielonka.

-CMHC approved an additional $267-million dividend in the third quarter, which will be paid to the federal government, bringing total dividends approved this year to $4.7-billion.
+CMHC approved an additional $290-million dividend in the third quarter, which will be paid to the federal government, bringing total dividends approved this year to $4.7-billion.
 CMHC only began paying dividends to the federal government this year, and the 2017 total includes a $4-billion special dividend declared in June to return excess capital to the government.

 While critics have argued that CMHC should lower premiums for home buyers instead of paying bigger dividends to the government, Mr. Zielonka said the dividends come from past profits and excess accumulated capital, while premiums charged today for new policies are appropriate for the level of anticipated underwriting risk they represent.